alex-engelmann/gc_controller_tester/README.md

 This creates `/etc/udev/rules.d/51-gcadapter.rules`, which gives the application permission to access the adapter and unbinds the default kernel HID driver so the app can communicate with it directly via libusb.

-After running the script, unplug and replug your adapter.
+After running the script, open Dolphin and in the controller settings make sure to set Gamecube Controller Adapter.
+Unplug and replug your adapter.
+Make sure it's in Wii Mode, not PC Mode.

 ## Why Wii U mode?

-In PC mode the Mayflash adapter identifies itself as a Pokken Tournament controller with an incomplete HID descriptor — the C-stick Y axis is missing entirely.
+In PC mode the Mayflash adapter identifies itself as a Pokken Tournament controller.
 In Wii U mode it presents as a Nintendo Wii U GameCube Adapter (`057e:0337`), which allows direct libusb access and full input fidelity across all axes and buttons.

+### What if I want to use PC Mode instead?

+You won't need any of this, but you'll need to open Dolphin and map all the buttons/axes as well as rumble.
+In PC mode it will work for navigating Retrodeck menus, but overall input fidelity may be decreased?
+I'm not sure on that last point as it seems to work ok in my experience.

 ## Troubleshooting